 What is the Rose Quarter Freeway Expansion?

-The Oregon Department of Transportation (ODOT) is proposing to expand 3/4ths mile of Interstate 5 with an additional lane of freeway between the Fremont Bridge and the Interstate 84 interchange in North/Northeast Portland.
+The Oregon Department of Transportation (ODOT) is proposing to expand Interstate 5 with an additional lane of freeway between the Fremont Bridge and the Interstate 84 interchange in North/Northeast Portland.
 In the process of widening the freeway, ODOT will have to rebuild several bridges (and in the case of N. Flint Avenue, remove) to make room for the proposed expanded lanes and shoulder.
 ODOT is also proposing a “freeway cap” over parts of Interstate 5 and promises to “provide opportunities for additional pedestrian and bicycle improvements on local streets.”
 ODOT’s official website of the project is here.